Law Society of England and Wales

 The Law Society of England and Wales (officially The Law Society) is the professional association that represents solicitors for the jurisdiction of England and Wales.
 It provides services and support to practising and training solicitors, as well as serving as a sounding board for law reform.
 Members of the Society are often consulted when important issues are being debated in Parliament or by the executive.
 The Society was formed in 1825.

-The Hall of The Law Society is in Chancery Lane, London, but it also has offices in Cardiff to deal with the Wales jurisdiction and the Senedd, and Brussels, to deal with European Union law.
+The Hall of The Law Society is located on Chancery Lane in London.
+The Society also has a Wales office in Cardiff to focus on matters relating to the Welsh jurisdiction, Welsh Government and the Senedd.

 A president is elected annually to serve for one year.
-The current president is Lubna Shuja, the first Asian and first Muslim president in the organisation's history.
+The current president is Mark Evans, who serves as the 181st president of the Law Society and the third Welsh person to hold the office.

-The Law Society has nothing to do with barristers in England and Wales.
+The Law Society has no regulatory or representative role in relation to barristers in England and Wales.
 The relevant professional body for barristers is the General Council of the Bar.

 History

 The London Law Institution, the predecessor to the Law Society, was founded in 1823 when many London Solicitors came together to raise the reputation of the profession by setting standards and ensuring good practice.
 'London' was dropped from the title in 1825 to reflect the fact that the Law Institution had national aspirations.

 The Society was founded on 2 June 1825, when a committee of management was appointed.
-The Society acquired its first Royal Charter in 1831 as The Society of Attorneys, Solicitors, Proctors and others not being Barristers, practising in the Courts of Law and Equity of the United Kingdom.
+The Society acquired its first royal charter in 1831 as The Society of Attorneys, Solicitors, Proctors and others not being Barristers, practising in the Courts of Law and Equity of the United Kingdom.
 A new Charter in 1845 defined the Society as an independent, private body servicing the affairs of the profession like other professional, literary and scientific bodies.
 By further Royal Charter in 1903 the name of the Society was changed to simply "The Law Society".
 The Society first admitted women members in 1922.

+In 1949, the Law Society was given the responsibility of legal aid by the Legal Aid and Advice Act 1949.
+The function was passed to the Legal Aid Board by Legal Aid Act 1988.

 In July 2013, the Association of Women Solicitors (AWS), a national organisation working with and representing women solicitors in the United Kingdom, merged with the Law Society to form its Women Lawyers Division.
 Although merged, the AWS will operate separately from the Law Society.